Janhavilele/Hotel-Dashboard/README.md

 2. Which room categories perform best?
 3. How do occupancy and ratings shift over time?

+are difficult to answer quickly using raw data.

 **• Goal of the Dashboard:**

 - To provide an interactive, one-page visual tool that: